-Productions pay 0.5% of their production budget spent in the UK into the fund, and contributions are capped at £41,800 per production (the cap increases each year in line with RPI).
+Productions pay 0.5% of their production budget spent in the UK into the fund, and the levy is capped at just over £43,000 per production (the cap increases each year in line with RPI).

 To maximise the opportunities offered to contributors, including the potential to access Trainee Finder trainees, productions should contact ScreenSkills about contributing as soon as possible.
 Making your contribution to the investment fund does not have to coincide with your application for tax credit.

 Since 2015, the fund has raised £500,000 which has been invested in training and career development for the children’s TV industry.
 Decisions about how the funds are spent are made by industry leaders in the sector who sit on the Children’s TV Council.

 This fund applies specifically to children's live-action TV productions.
 Producers working in animated children's TV should visit the animation page for information about funding provided via the Animation Skills Fund.

 Production companies who pay into the investment fund receive opportunities to access training that addresses the industry's priority skills needs.
 Click on the following links to download ScreenSkills Children’s TV Skills Fund booklet (PDF) or read about our schemes below.